tylim88/react-router-link-nostack/README.md

 # react-router-link-nostack

-This component is based on React Router's Link component, use this component to prevent stacking in browser history when revisiting the current route.
+This is a simple HOC that take in React Router's `Link` and `withRouter` to create new component that prevent stacking in browser history when revisiting the current route.

 ## Installation